Ashupathak2001/-ashish-pathak-wasserstoff-AiInternTask/README.md

 - **Concurrency**: This pipeline processes documents in parallel, optimizing speed and resource usage.
 - **Metrics**: Logs time taken per document and overall speed.
 Detailed metrics can be found in the `performance.log`.

----

-This README provides a clear guide for users to set up, understand, and use the project effectively.
-Let me know if you'd like to include any additional sections.